How to use compost in gardens and landscapes

 How much compost should you buy?

-- How thick is the compost layer?
-Convert inches to feet.
+• Determine the desired thickness of your compost layer.
+Convert inches to feet by dividing inches by 12.
 For example, 3 inches deep equals 0.25 feet.

 Compost in bags